rust-embedded/discovery/src/05-led-roulette/build-it.md

 - `thumbv7em-none-eabi`, for the Cortex-M4 and Cortex-M7 processors
 - `thumbv7em-none-eabihf`, for the Cortex-M4**F** and Cortex-M7**F** processors

-For the F3, we'll to use the `thumbv7em-none-eabihf` target.
+For the F3, we'll use the `thumbv7em-none-eabihf` target.
 Before cross compiling you have to download pre-compiled version of the standard library (a reduced version of it actually) for your target.
 That's done using `rustup`: